Porridge – Best For Breakfast

 Just buy a pack of porridge oats and measure out the quantities yourself.
 Find a cup or other receptacle that will hold the required amount of porridge oats.
-The liquid required will be roughly three times the volume of this.
-Once you have this, you can make your porridge in exactly the same way that these packages instruct.
+The liquid required will be roughly three times the volume of the oats.

 Not only are the sachets of oats more expensive but there is considerably more packaging involved, to be recycled.

 Microwave Porridge Or Hob?

 The simplest method to make porridge is probably in the microwave as you can put the oats and milk (or water) in the bowl that you are going to eat from.
 Do remember to loosely cover the bowl with something just in case your porridge overheats.
 Exploded porridge all over the inside of the microwave oven is not a pleasant thing to clean off!!
 Keep an eye on it and do stop and stir it half way through to ensure an even distribution of heat.
 With a little experimenting you will get the timing just right for your microwave oven.

 However some purists will say that the only proper way to cook it is on the hob.
 Although this results in a tasty breakfast, getting porridge stuck to the bottom of the pan is no laughing matter so it is important to heat gently and slowly, whilst stirring all the time, with a wooden spoon, to prevent the porridge burning and sticking to the bottom.
 Use a non-stick pan.
 The cooking time will vary depending on the consistency you like, and the size of the porridge oats you use.
 It should be around 10 minutes.